UsmanAleh/solidity-analysis-agent/README.md

 # Solidity Analysis Agent

-A local AI assistant that can understand and explain smart contracts.
-This application runs entirely in the browser using WebLLM, with no need for server-side processing.
+A local-first AI assistant that runs entirely in your browser, capable of understanding Solidity smart contracts, identifying potential vulnerabilities, and suggesting code improvements.
+No server-side processing means your code stays private.

 <img src="/public/ss1.png" width="49%"/> <img src="/public/ss2.png" width="49%"/>

 ## Features

-- **Local-First Processing**: All analysis happens in your browser using WebLLM - no data is sent to external servers
+- **Local-First Processing**: All analysis happens in your browser using WebLLM - no data is sent to external servers, ensuring complete privacy.
+- **Deep Code Comprehension**: Understands the intricacies of your Solidity smart contracts.
+- **Automated Vulnerability Detection**: Proactively identifies common security vulnerabilities.
+- **Actionable Improvement Suggestions**: Offers concrete recommendations for optimizing gas usage, enhancing security, and improving code clarity.
-- **Smart Contract Analysis**: Upload or paste Solidity code for automated security analysis
+- **Smart Contract Analysis**: Upload or paste Solidity code for automated security analysis.
-- **Interactive Chat**: Ask natural language questions about your smart contract
+- **Interactive Chat**: Ask natural language questions about your smart contract.
-- **Code Highlighting**: Syntax highlighting for better code readability
+- **Code Highlighting**: Syntax highlighting for better code readability.

 ## Use Cases

+- **Security Audits**: Get a preliminary security review of your smart contracts, identifying potential vulnerabilities like reentrancy, integer overflows, and access control issues.
+- **Code Optimization**: Discover opportunities to reduce gas costs and improve the efficiency of your contract functions.
+- **Best Practice Adherence**: Learn if your contract follows established Solidity best practices and receive suggestions for alignment.
-- Ask questions like `What does transferFrom do?` or `Is this contract upgradeable?`
+- **Complex Logic Explanation**: Ask questions like `What does this complex function do?`, `Explain the inheritance structure`, or `Is this contract upgradeable?`
-- Get security vulnerability analysis for your smart contracts
-- Identify optimization opportunities in your code
-- Learn about smart contract best practices
+- **Targeted Queries**: Get insights on specific parts of your code, for example, `What are the potential risks in the transferFrom function?` or `How can I make the _mint function safer?`

 ## Getting Started